developer-zebra/developer-zebra-site/src/ppc/2-3/guide/setup/index.md

 3. When prompted, enable the “Apps that can draw over other apps” overlay permission.
 4. Installation is complete.
 5. Open PPC client app.
-6. A message displays requesting for permission: "Allow PowerPrecision Console to make and manage phone calls?"
-Accept the permission to allow the device to register to the server with the device serial number.
+6. Accept the permissions when prompted.
 7. PPC client app is opened.
 On Android O or higher devices, a PPC notification message is displayed in the device notifications drawer.
 This notification cannot be dismissed, indicating that PPC is running in the background.
 <img style="height:350px" src="Notifications_PPC.png"/>
 _Figure 11.
 PPC client notification_ <br>